 Centralia, PA, thrived as a mining community in the late 1800s, but many mines closed in the 1960s.
 In 1962, a fire started in an abandoned strip-mine pit.
 Residents were vaguely aware of the issue, but the extent of the danger didn't become apparent until 1979, when fuel in a gas station's underground tanks heated to 172 degrees.

-Then, in 1981, a local boy fell eight feet into a sinkhole in his backyard.
+Then, in 1981, a local 12-year-old boy fell eight feet into a sinkhole in his backyard.
 More than 150 feet deep, the sinkhole contained deadly amounts of carbon monoxide.
-The government stepped in, relocating residents.
+Luckily he clung to a tree's roots and was pulled to safety, but the government stepped in, relocating residents.